ManticoreGamesInc/platform-documentation/src/tutorials/text_entry_validation.md

 #### Create CensorWords Function

 Create a function called `NumbersOnly`.
 This function will receive the text from the text entry box that will be used in the validation check.
-If will check for any character that is not a number.
-If it is not a number character, then it will be remove from the `text`.
+It will check for any character that is not a number.
+If it is not a number character, then it will be removed from the `text`.

 ```lua
 local function NumbersOnly(obj, text)